 If the demand for wealth management talent is any indication of what's to come, then demand for middle- and back-office experts should follow.

-Family offices need qualified portfolio accounting specialists who can run their reconciliation and performance reports, among other operational services required.
+Family offices need qualified systems integration and portfolio accounting specialists, among other operational and technology services required.
 Empaxis can help.

 When high- and ultra-high net worth individuals set up a family office, they have a vision to generate and/or preserve wealth.